VulpesDev/ContactBook_WebAPI/README.md

 ```
 ## Description

 The Phone Address Book API is a RESTful web service for managing contacts and their addresses.
-It provides endpoints for creating, reading, updating, and deleting contacts, as well as searching for contacts by name and filtering contacts by address.
+It provides endpoints for creating, reading, updating, and deleting contacts, as well as searching for contacts by name.

 ![Phone Address Book API Logo](img/ShowCase.png)